citp/privacy-policy-historical/p/ph/phi/philly.com.md

-> *The following text is extracted and transformed from the philly.com privacy policy that was archived on 2013-12-31.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131231215230id_/http%3A//www.philly.com/philly/about/terms_of_use) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the philly.com privacy policy that was archived on 2014-06-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140630202430id_/http%3A//www.philly.com/philly/about/terms_of_use) for the most accurate reproduction.*

 # Privacy Policy & Terms of Use - philly.com

 Go to Terms of Use

+Go to Commenting Policy

 **Privacy Policy**